 Everybody’s favorite upset!
 The 5-12 upset is easily the most popular one to pick, and for good reason.
-There’s only been 4 tourneys without one.
-Just four!
-Three 12’s advanced in both 2013 and 2014.
-It happens a lot – as often as 6-11 upsets.
+There’s only been 5 tourneys without one.
+Just five!
+Three 12’s advanced in 2019, as well as in both 2013 and 2014.
+It happens a lot – almost as often as 6-11 upsets.
 But how often do these guys make it to the next round?

-Since 2000, 28 12-seeds have advanced to the Round of 32.
-Ten of them advanced further to the Sweet 16.
+Since 2000, 35 12-seeds have advanced to the Second Round.
+Twelve of them advanced further to the Sweet 16.
 Pretty amazing, right?
-That’s been the end of the road for all but one 12-seed (see below).
+That’s been the end of the road for all but two 12-seeds (see below).

 Feats of Strength

 - 2002 Missouri became the first 12-seed to reach the Elite 8.
 Missouri beat (5-seed) Miami, (4-seed) Ohio State, and (8-seed) UCLA along the way.
 They lost to (2-seed) Oklahoma by 6 in the regional final.

 - 2021 Oregon State advanced to the Elite 8 after beating 5-Tennessee, 4-Oklahoma State, and 8-Loyola-Chicago.
 They lost to 2-Houston by 6.